nelhage/blog.nelhage.com/content/draft/cpython-tail-call.md

 I want to be very clear up front that the tail-calling interpreter is (in my opinion) still an excellent piece of work (and still a real performance improvement).
 I also think it's a promising approach and hopefully more robust, in some ways I'll explore in the rest of this post.

 Also, the impact of the LLVM regression doesn't seem to have been known prior to this work (and it still isn't fixed, as of this writing); thus, in that sense, this project really did produce a 10% speedup compared to a _status quo ante_ of "shipping Python built with clang 19."
-For the [`python-build-standalone` builds][python-build-standalone] builds, for instance, [Simon Willison][simonw] reproduced the 10% speedup "in the wild" as compared to the 3.13 builds.
+For instance, Simon Willison [reproduced the 10% speedup][simonw] "in the wild," as compared to Python 3.13, using builds from [`python-build-standalone`][python-build-standalone].

 [python-build-standalone]: https://github.com/astral-sh/python-build-standalone
 [simonw]: https://simonwillison.net/2025/Feb/13/python-3140a5/

 I'm writing this note, thus, not to say anything bad about the tail-call work.
-However, there's been a lot of (understandable!) excitement for the tail-call work, and I want to have a centralized place to document my more-nuanced understanding.
-I also this this example makes a great case study of some of the challenges of benchmarking, performance engineering, and modern software engineering, and I will [reflect on those topics](#reflections) at the end of this post.
+However, there's been a lot of (understandable!) excitement for the tail-call work, and I want to have a centralized place to document my more-nuanced current understanding.
+I also think that this example makes a great case study of some of the challenges of benchmarking, performance engineering, and modern software engineering, and I will [reflect on those topics](#reflections) at the end of this post.

 # Performance results